Listen to this story as a podcast on Spotify.

 “I practiced criminal defense for about 12 years,” he recalls, “and then my friend, who is a peace officer, started a public safety company.
 He calls me up, and he says, ‘Why don’t you come and work with me, and I’ll make you a security officer.'”
 Robert chuckles in disbelief.
 “I literally told him, I said, ‘You’re out of your mind.’
 But he goes, ‘No seriously, you can do this.'”
 Robert admits, “I think it was one of the few times I actually doubted myself, but he believed in me,” he says about TXPSI Director Nicholas Teague.

 After a period of hesitant deliberation, Robert left his private law practice to join Texas Public Safety and Investigations as Chief of the agency’s Internal Affairs Division.
-Over the next few months in this position, Robert would be tasked with meeting numerous qualifications in law enforcement, firefighter, and EMS training to build an in-depth familiarity with the industry’s best practices.
+Over the next few months, Robert would be tasked with gaining numerous qualifications in law enforcement, firefighter, and EMS training to build an in-depth familiarity with the industry’s best practices.
 This would include ride-a-longs, on-duty experience, and after-action reviews.

 Roberts Reasons for Becoming EMR Certified as Someone Who is Blind